openkruise/kruise/docs/tutorial/uniteddeployment.md

 demo-guestbook-kruise-subset-c-bxpd9-4   1/1     Running   0          23s
 ```

- If we then leave each of the subset replicas empty in `topology`, these pods will be re-allocated evenly.
+By default, if we don't set subset replicas at all, pods will be distributed evenly.

 ```bash
 $ kubectl -n kruise get pod